mariaogryczak/mferlin/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "ECG signal classification using convolutional neural networks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford

 # Author notes (optional)
 author_notes:
 - "Equal contribution"
-- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
-doi: ""
+doi: "10.32016/1.71.08"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-01-01T00:00:00Z"